 New Labels a Long Time Coming

 In May 2016, the FDA issued final rules for a makeover of the ubiquitous food nutrition label – the first such change since its debut back in 1991.
-Late last year, the FDA issued final guidance for the changes, specifically addressing formatting and serving sizes, as well setting Jan.
+In 2018, the FDA issued final guidance for the changes, explicitly addressing formatting and serving sizes, and setting Jan.
 1, 2022, as “the uniform compliance date for final food labeling regulations that are issued in calendar years 2019 and 2020.”

 The latest FDA guidance:

 Required that labeling for specific packages include an additional column of nutrition information regarding the entire package’s contents.

 Required that labeling for products in discrete units of particular sizes include an extra column of nutrition information regarding the contents of the whole unit.